The Ultimate Jadeite Jade Buddhas

 The Source of Jade Buddha Statues

 Nephrite jade is also a much sought after mineral source.
-Additionally, large sources of nephrite jade have been found in China.
-However, due to its immense popularity over many centuries many of the original sources are now mined out.
+Indeed, large sources of nephrite jade have been found in China.
+However, due to its immense popularity over many centuries, most of the original deposits are now mined out.
 Therefore, it is necessary to import the nephrite jade products from other sources such as Canada and Australia.
 However, the best sculptors of jade Buddha statues are still found in China and other East Asian countries.

 History of Jade